abdalrahman-alhmouz/201-reading-note/class-01.md

 ```
-Because there have been several versions of HTML, each web page should begin with a `DOCTYPE` declaration to tell a browser which version of HTML the page is using (although browsers usually display the page even if it is not included).
+Because there have been several versions of HTML,,
+each web page should begin with a `DOCTYPE` declaration to tell a browser which version of HTML the page is using
+(although browsers usually display the page even if it is not included).
 ```

 ![](https://www.codeinbook.com/images/element-and-tag-graphics.png) <br>